DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-adding-an-interruption-page-to-encourage-users-to-give-feedback-on-automatically-rejected-applications.md

 ## Further considerations

-While participants indicated that they would find this page annoying, that is central to how an interruption page works.
+While participants indicated that they would find the page annoying, that is central to how an interruption page works.
 Users are encouraged to give feedback so that they no longer see the page.

 We’ve decided not to use the interruption page yet.
 We’ll monitor the number of automatically rejected applications without feedback and if it increases then we may consider using the interruption page.

-If we do use the page then we’ll want to consider whether:
+If we do use the page then we’ll want to consider whether to:

-- to give users the ability to skip the interruption page 3 times and after that, forcing them to give feedback
+- give users the ability to skip the interruption page only a certain number of times, forcing them to view the filtered application list after that
+- force users to give feedback before they can complete other tasks
-- to send users a weekly email to remind them about applications that need feedback
+- send users a weekly email to remind them about applications that need feedback